MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 Then DC3tog.
 Ch1.
 SS into first DC where you started the R2 sequence.
 Cut and weave in tails.

 As you can see, so far it looks round.
 But everytime you chained 2, you were actually making a corner.
-So your daisy is actually a square of 3-petal side.
+So your daisy is actually a square of with 3 petals on each side.
 Try gently pulling on the 4 Ch2 to discover your little square shape.

 ![Crochet daisy granny square end of R2](/images/IMG_daisy-granny-square-endR2.JPG)